 Although it may feel perpetual, sleep regression does end in a few weeks.
 However, it depends on how well you manage it and help your baby get back to sleeping peacefully (6).

 Read the next section to learn how to manage the four-month sleep regression in your baby.

 How To Manage Four-Month Sleep Regression In Babies?

 Sleep regression can be hard to handle because it is a sudden development in an otherwise peaceful sleeping baby.
-It is important to help your baby fall back to sleep and develop a set sleep pattern.
+It is important to help your baby fall back to sleep and try to develop a set sleep pattern.

 There is no sure-fire way to reduce the four-month sleep regression in babies.
 However, parents may try the following steps to help develop healthy sleeping patterns in babies.

 During the period of four-month sleep regression, it is imperative that your baby catches up on some sleep.
 Try to identify sleep cues such as yawning, rubbing of eyes, fussiness, quietness, not wanting to play, crying, and clenched fists and settle your baby to sleep (7).

 2. Give them time to explore new skills.